 What is Wealthsimple accounts offered?
 The most common account is the RRSP.
 Many Canadians like to use this account to save for retirement.
 However, you can also use Wealthsimple for other accounts, including:

 It's also possible to open joint accounts.
 You can even open a corporate account and take advantage of lower corporate income tax rates.

 Plus, if you transfer an account from another broker, Wealthsimple will pay the transfer fees.

 In any Wealthsimple review, people want to know the fees associated with the account.
 What is Wealthsimple fee structure?
 It's very straightforward.
-Wealthsimple will manage the first $5,000 in your account for free.
-From there, up
+Wealthsimple will manage the first $5,000 in your account for free ($10,000 for Canadian Finance Blog readers).

 From there, up until you reach $100,000 in your account, your fee is 0.5% of your account value annually.
 Once you reach $100,000, your fee drops to 0.4% annually.
 This is a fraction of actively managed funds.
 Some actively managed accounts can charge 2% annually or more.